Experimentally probing entropy reduction via iterative quantum information transfer: Experimental Results

 The data in Fig.~\ref{fig:nonMarkovExp}(c) shows an improvement in the excited state stabilization with an increase in non-Markovianity, or memory length, $k$.
 The more measurements are taken into consideration, the more accurately the system's state can be determined.
 The advantage of non-Markovian feedback can also be observed in terms of the information-thermodynamic efficiency $\eta$ \cite{toyabe2010experimental,koski2014experimental,masuyama2018information}, which quantifies the proportion of total information gain that can be converted to the entropy reduction.
 This efficiency is defined as

 As shown in Fig.~\ref{fig:nonMarkovExp}(d), $\eta$ has the same value for all $k$ when the number of feedback cycles $n$ is less than $k$, while it increases with $k$ for a larger number of cycles.
+However, we note that this efficiency does not continue to increase indefinitely with increasing $k$: the improvement from $k=3$ to $k=4$ is less significant than that from $k=1$ to $k=2$.
+A more detailed discussion of this behavior is provided in the Supplemental Material.

-Fig.~\ref{fig:nonMarkovExp_GSL}(a) shows the entropy reduction $\langle \sigma \rangle<0$ as a result of the excited-state stabilization. $\langle \sigma \rangle$ is always lower-bounded by $-\langle i_{\rm FB}^k\rangle$ in accordance with the generalized SL (\ref{eq:GSL_BQC}).
+Fig.~\ref{fig:nonMarkovExp_GSL}(a) shows the entropy reduction $\langle \sigma \rangle<0$ as a result of the excited-state stabilization. $\langle \sigma \rangle$ is always lower-bounded by $-\langle i_{\rm FB}^k\rangle$ in accordance with (\ref{eq:GSL_BQC}).
 However, it is not lower-bounded by the Markovian feedback information value $-\langle i_{\rm FB}^1 \rangle$ when the applied sequence is non-Markovian, e.g. with $k\geq 2$.
 This is highlighted with the shaded purple region in Fig.~\ref{fig:nonMarkovExp_GSL}(a), explicitly representing the thermodynamic advantage of non-Markovian feedback over Markovian feedback.
-Fig.~\ref{fig:nonMarkovExp_GSL}(b) shows the generalized FT (\ref{eq:GFT_BQC}) incorporating feedback-induced quantum information flow $i_{\rm FB}^k$.
-The generalized FT is satisfied for all $k$ with $\langle e^{-\sigma -i_{\rm FB}^k}\rangle$ staying near unity throughout the experiment.
+We note that the difference in $-\langle i_{\rm FB}^1\rangle$ between $k=1$ and $k=4$ in Fig. \ref{fig:nonMarkovExp_GSL}(a) is due to slight run-to-run variations in experimental parameters (see Supplemental Materials Sec. \ref{Ss:exp} for more details).
+Fig.~\ref{fig:nonMarkovExp_GSL}(b) shows the generalized FT (\ref{eq:GFT_BQC}) incorporating feedback-induced information flow $i_{\rm FB}^k$.
+The modified FT is satisfied for all $k$ with $\langle e^{-\sigma -i_{\rm FB}^k}\rangle$ staying near unity throughout the experiment.
 This demonstrates the relevance of $i_{\rm FB}^k$ to thermodynamic benefit at a single trajectory level.